The Malyala Chiefs: The Sword-Arm of the Kakatiyas

 Military Feats: He led the Kakatiya vanguard in the conquest of Polavasa (Sabbimandala) and the strategic suppression of the Kanduri Choda rebellions.
 His victories secured the eastern frontiers, leading to the establishment of the family’s first administrative seat at Sankisapura.

+son of Sabba and Achama.
+Lord of Samkisa.
 A high-ranking general of Rudradeva.
 He famously defeated Rajendra Choda II of the Velanati Chodas.
 His most notable achievement was the capture of the legendary fort of Dharanikota.
 He commissioned the Trikutesvaralayam temple.
+Prola and Chaunda were the two sons of Kata I.

-Son of Kata Senani.
+Key Inscription: Kondaparti Inscription (1241 CE).son of Kataya-chamupati (Kata I) and Bollama.
+Married Mailama, the daughter of Viriyala Annaya and Aitama.
 The most illustrious military mind of the dynasty.
 As Commander-in-Chief for Ganapatideva, he led the invasion of the Vengi region.
 He built the Chaundeshwaralaya at Kondaparthi to commemorate his coastal victories.

 Source: Bothpur Inscriptions (1259-1272 AD).Following Gunda Senani's death, his wife Kuppambika managed the family's charitable and administrative duties.
 She built the Buddheshwaralayam and is recognized for her literary and cultural patronage.